 An International Centre for future Lamas, Monks, Nuns and Practioners to be formally educated and trained and then travel thruout the world spreading the word of Buddha Dharma.

-The Sakya Center in Asola, India currently provides for 55 monks from ages 7 thru 18, 3 teachers, 2 office staff, along with a gardener and cook.
+The Sakya Center Buddha Ashram in Asola, India currently provides for 72 monks from ages 4 thru 20, 6 teachers, 2 cooks, 1 office staff, and two drivers/assistants.

 What is the Sakya Heritage Society?

 Purpose of Sakya Heritage Society - Buddha Ashram:

 Sakya Heritage Society, Buddha Ashram, was founded by H.H.
 Dagchen Jigdal Sakya and H.E.
 Jamyang D. Sakya with the vision of preserving Tibetan Buddhism and Tibetan culture and the Sakya Lineage.
 Building a Sakya Monastery in India and practicing pure, authentic teachings in the same way that it has been done for generations is a goal very, very meaningful to His Holiness.
 Also close to His heart is preserving the Tibetan traditions and promoting the Ri-me tradition of non-sectarian teachings to be of benefit to all practitioners.
 His Holiness is the oldest living non-sectarian master in addition to being head of the Sakya-Khon Lineage that has travelled the blood line back to the beginnings.
 Please read the "Dharma Lineage" section for some fascinating and inspiring accounts of the spiritual accomplishments in this precious lineage.